Iowa’s Citizen Foster Care Review Boards (ICFCRB or FCRB) provide independent third-party citizen review of cases in the foster care system.

 Through joint efforts of citizens, the legislature, and the governor, the FCRB program was signed into law in July 1984.
 Not all counties in Iowa have a review board; some counties have more than one active board, and some boards review cases from multiple counties.

-Local boards meet monthly or bi-monthly to review the status of children who have been removed from parental custody.
-The FCRB serves as a less formal forum to hear about the progress or challenges being encountered and to suggest recommendations from trained and invested citizens with a variety of life experiences to draw from.
-The review process identifies systemic barriers to achieving timely permanency.
-The FCRB provides an opportunity for ordinary Iowa citizens to use their collective talents to positively affect the lives of children and families.
+Local boards meet once a month to review the status of children who have been removed from parental custody.
+The FCRB serves as a less formal forum to hear about the progress or challenges families encounter as they work towards achievement of their case permanency plan goal.
+Local boards make findings and recommendations to move cases forward.
+The review process identifies systemic barriers to timely achievement of the child's permanency goal.
+The FCRB provides an opportunity for ordinary Iowa citizens to use their collective training, experiences and talents to positively impact case planning for children and families.

 Volunteer Qualifications

 FCRB volunteers have an interest in child welfare in their communities.
 They come from all walks of life, representing various socioeconomic, racial, and ethnic groups and occupations.
-If you want to participate as a volunteer, you must meet these qualifications:
+Qualifications include:

-• Persons age 21 and older can apply to serve.
+• Persons aged 21 and older can apply to serve.

 • Ability to maintain confidentiality, assess written and verbal communication, be objective and effectively communicate with persons who attend foster care reviews.